A Guide to the Best Free Things to Do in Glasgow for History Lovers

 City Chambers guided tour

 One of the best free things to do in Glasgow is to take a free guided tour of the City Chambers, located in George Square.
 It’s considered to be one of the city’s most beautiful buildings and it officially opened at the end of the 19th century.
 While the outside is impressive it’s the inside that people come to look at.
 It’s said to boast more marble inside than the Vatican!
-It really is a special sight to behold and you can join one of the free guided tours that run twice a day from Monday to Friday on a first come first served basis.

 University of Glasgow

 You can’t visit Glasgow without stopping at the University of Glasgow.
-It was founded in 1451 making it the second oldest university in Scotland, behind the University of St Andrews, and it has one of the oldest libraries in Europe.
+It was founded in 1451 making it the second oldest university in Scotland, behind the University of St Andrews.
+It’s also home to one of the oldest libraries in Europe.
 The grounds are beautiful to walk around and a lot of visitors say it reminds them of Hogwarts even though none of the filming for the Harry Potter movies took place here.
-The Hunterian Museum is also located in the university grounds which is the oldest museum in Glasgow and is worth visiting if you have the time.

 Glasgow Botanic Gardens